austinf615alt/network-act/README.md

 </p>
 <p>

 - Configured Wireshark to filter for DNS traffic to analyze domain name resolution behavior.
 From Powershell, ran the "nslookup" command with google.com and apple.com after it to observe their respective IP addresses.
 Observed DNS query and query response packets within Wireshark , confirming successful name resolution and visibility of DNS communication between the Windows VM and the DNS servers.
+DNS uses port UDP/TCP port 53 and translates domain names into IP addresses so devices can locate and communicate with each other over a network.

 </p>
 <br />